There are two main methods of selling a property: by auction or private sale. What’s the difference between the two?

 Also, if you buy by private sale, there may be a cooling-off period after contracts have been signed.
 You may be able to change your mind during this time, but you could lose some or all of the deposit you paid.
 On the other hand, a sale by auction is usually unconditional.
 You should speak to a lawyer.

 Before making a bid or an offer consider:

-- Asking us about Approval in Principle so you’ll have a better idea of how high you can afford to bid or offerdisclaimer.
+- Asking us about pre-approval so you’ll have a better idea of how high you can afford to bid or offerdisclaimer.
 (Once you've found the right property, please speak to us about progressing to full approval for your loan.)

 - Doing your research: ask us for a free ANZ Property Profile Report which includes a property price prediction.

 - Getting a copy of the contract and asking your solicitor/conveyancer to review it.

 - Organising building and pest (plus anything else you think is necessary) inspections to make sure you know what you’re in for.

 - Making sure you have your deposit in hand, so you’re ready for a successful bid or offer.
 The most common way to pay a deposit is a personal cheque, otherwise if you have an account with a cheque facility but don't have a cheque book, you can order a counter cheque from an ANZ branch.

 - There may be a final Open for Inspection right before the auction, it may be worth one last look.

 - In some states, it's a requirement that bidders register for the auction.
 (Even if it's not required, some real estate agents will ask that you register anyway.)
 You’ll need to bring some form of identification such as a driver’s licence.